dojo/docs/developer/design/builder.rst

   Describes how to build a custom dojo.js with a nonstandard set of modules.

 xxx
-  Describes how to build packages that relocate module namespaces (this feature replaces the legacy so-called multi-version feature).
+  Describes how to build packages that relocate module namespaces (this feature replaces the so-called multi-version feature available with the legacy loader and builder).

 Road Map
 --------